-Retail sales fell another 2.7% in July (after a 1.8% fall in June), with sales in locked-down NSW falling 8.9%
+Retail sales fell another 2.7% in July (after a 1.8% fall in June), with sales in locked-down NSW falling 8.9%, while car sales fell 3.8% in August

-Note: see also slide 102 for more detail on the composition of retail sales since the onset of the pandemic.
+Note: see also slide 103 for more detail on the composition of retail sales since the onset of the pandemic.
 Sources: ABS, Retail Trade, Australia; Federal Chamber of Automotive Industries VFACTS (seasonal adjustment of FCAI data by Corinna).
 August retail sales data will be released on 28th September; August motor vehicle sales data will be released in the second week of September.
 Return to "What's New".